A practical guide to setting up a Confluence GPT in 2026

 Build a custom solution with OpenAI

-This is the full-on DIY approach, similar to what some tech-savvy folks on Reddit have pulled off.
+This is the DIY approach, similar to what some tech-savvy folks on Reddit have pulled off.
 Using OpenAI's platform and resources like the OpenAI Cookbook, you can build a custom GPT that connects to Confluence through its API.
 It involves creating an app in the Atlassian Developer portal, sorting out authentication, defining an OpenAPI schema, and writing detailed instructions for how the GPT should act.

-The biggest plus is obvious: you get total flexibility and control.
+The biggest plus is obvious: You get total flexibility and control.
 You can tweak the AI’s personality, its functions, and exactly how it uses your data.

 Use a dedicated AI integration platform

-For most teams, the sweet spot is in the middle: a third-party platform built specifically to connect company knowledge to an AI model.
+For most teams, the sweet spot is in the middle: A third-party platform built specifically to connect company knowledge to an AI model.
 These no-code or low-code tools act as the bridge between the rigid, out-of-the-box native solutions and the sheer complexity of a custom build.

 They offer a few key advantages.
 First, the setup is usually way faster because they handle all the tricky backend integrations for you.
 Second, they're built to connect to dozens, if not hundreds, of knowledge sources, not just Confluence.
 Finally, any platform worth its salt is built with security as a core feature, offering things like data encryption, access controls, and strict privacy policies from the get-go.